laravel/pennant/notes.md

 });
 ```

-### The scope passed in
+### The `$scope` parameter

 The Closure will receive the "scope" for the feature check being performed.
-The scope may be `null`, and eloquent model, a `string` or something else entirely.
+The scope may be `null` (used to indicate that no scope was given which can be useful for anonymous / global feature flags), an eloquent model, a `string` or something else entirely.
 We will learn more about scope values later.

-### The returned state
+### Returned value

-The feature resolver should return whatever the value of the feature should be when not already persisted by the driver.
-Generally a `boolean` would be returned, however the package also supports complex values.
+The feature resolver should return the value of the feature flag.
+Generally a `boolean` would be returned, however the package also supports complex values (such as strings or arrays).
 We will learn more about the supported values later.

-### Lotteries
+### Returning a lottery

 Lotteries are a first party citizen.
 Because they are callable, they may be passed as an argument...